Female surfers overcome sexism’s toll to earn Olympic berth

 And surfboard makers, like many male leaders in the sport, used to believe that girls and women weren’t strong enough to paddle or ride powerfully enough to pull off airs, or aerial maneuvers, so they were given bigger surfboards that are physically easier to ride, but limited their ability to progress into more explosive moves.

 So while airs have for years become the gold standard in the men’s competition, it is rarely done by the top female surfers today.
-Moore, the U.S. surfer to beat at the Olympics, is the first woman to land an air during competition, a milestone achieved just recently but has no doubt electrified the women’s game and its future.
+Moore, the U.S. surfer to beat at the Olympics, is among the first women to land an air during competition, a milestone she achieved just recently but has no doubt electrified the women’s game and its future.

 “They started demanding getting the same type of equipment that allows you to generate more speed and turn sharper and harder,” Cruse said.
 “Right now, there’s a group of girls coming up.
 The girls under 16 are better at airs than any of the women in the WSL.
 They already have the air game and it’s next level and there’s going to be a changing of the guard.”